Predicting solvation free energies with an implicit solvent machine learning potential: Introduction

-Higher accuracy can be achieved if the two-body interaction approximation and ad-hoc modeling are replaced with a many-body, flexible potential energy surface, as is the case for ML potentials.
+Higher accuracy can be achieved through ab initio methods, based on quantum chemical calculations, albeit at the cost of computational demand.
+Commonly utilized is the COSMO family \cite{klamt1993cosmo,klamt2000cosmo}, with COSMO-RS (Conductor-like Screening Model for Real Solvents) being particularly notable in property predictions.
+In particular, extensions thereof have achieved high fidelity predictions of solvation free energies (MAE=0.52 kcal/mol)\cite{klamt2015calculation}.

+An alternative to the computational hurdle imposed by ab initio methods, without significantly compromising predictive accuracy, is offered by the many-body, flexible potential energy surfaces, that characterize ML potentials.
 During the past decade, ML potentials were deployed to derive atomistic~\cite{Friederich2021} and coarse-grained~\cite{Gkeka2020} models based on training data provided by high-fidelity simulations~\cite{ThalerRE}, experiments~\cite{thaler2021learning}, or both~\cite{Roecken2024}.
+Deriving empirical force fields from experimental data has been extensively studied, see e.g. Refs.~\cite{ding2024optimizing,poleto2022integration,cesari2019fitting,frohlking2020toward}, and this approach naturally extends to ML potentials.
 In the context of implicit water models, the capacity of deep ML potentials is large enough to compensate for the removal of solvent degrees of freedom.
 The predicted solute properties, such as the conformational landscape of proteins, match those obtained from the reference explicit water model~\cite{vlachas2021accelerated,Coste2023,chen2021,wang2021,wang2020,husic2020,wang2019AE,Yao2023}.
 However, these studies used classical atomistic force fields as the data-generating model, inherently limiting the attainable accuracy of the resulting ML potential.
 As shown previously, and also in this work, classical atomistic models such as General Amber Force Field (GAFF) and CHARMM General Force Field (CGenFF) systematically overestimate hydration free energies~\cite{boulanger2018optimized}.
 Modifying the Lennard-Jones parameters yields an improved agreement with experiments but can, at the same time, negatively affect other properties~\cite{boulanger2018optimized}.

 On the other hand, more accurate ab initio training data is prohibitively expensive for solutes in explicit bulk water.
 Consequently, frequently used Density Functional Theory (DFT) training databases such as QM9~\cite{ramakrishnan2014}, ANI~\cite{smith2017}, and QM7-X~\cite{hoja2021qm7} contain small organic molecules in vacuum or at best contain samples with a few randomly placed water molecules around solutes~\cite{unke2019,basdogan2019}.
 Moreover, implicit solvent models are coarse-grained models.
 When trained with the common force-matching approach~\cite{Noid2008}, coarse-grained ML models require much more data than their atomistic counterparts~\cite{Durumeric2023a}.
 The underlying reason is the surjective atomistic-to-coarse-grained mapping, resulting in noisy force labels.
 As an illustration, parametrization of coarse-grained models for alanine dipeptide in implicit water required a dataset with $10^6$ configurations~\cite{Chen2021a,ThalerRE}, a number easily obtainable with classical force fields but vastly out of reach for ab initio calculations.